-We acquire complementary businesses and technologies, enter into strategic alliances and joint ventures and divest portions of our business.
+We acquire complementary businesses and technologies, enter into strategic alliances and divest portions of our business.
+These transactions include joint ventures that we may subsequently acquire in full, change our ownership level of or divest entirely.
 We undertake transactions of varying sizes to, among other reasons, gain advantages of scale, expand our geographic footprint, access new clients, distribution channels, technologies or services, enhance our operating model, expand or enhance our product offerings, develop closer or more collaborative relationships with our business partners, efficiently deploy capital or leverage cost savings or other business or financial opportunities.
-We may not achieve the expected benefits of these transactions, which could result in increased costs, lowered revenues. ineffective deployment of capital. regulatory concerns, exit costs or diminished competitive position or reputation.
+We may not complete these transactions following announcement or we may not achieve the expected benefits of these transactions, which could result in increased costs, lowered revenues, ineffective deployment of capital, regulatory concerns, exit costs or diminished competitive position or reputation.

-Transactions of this nature also involve a number of risks and financial, accounting, tax, regulatory, strategic, managerial, operational, cultural and employment challenges, which could adversely affect our consolidated results of operations and financial condition.
+Transactions of this nature also involve a number of risks and financial, accounting, tax, regulatory, strategic, client relationship, managerial, operational, cybersecurity, cultural and employment challenges, which could adversely affect our consolidated results of operations and financial condition.
 For example, the businesses that we acquire or our strategic alliances or joint ventures may under-perform relative to the price paid or the resources committed by us; we may not achieve anticipated revenue growth, cost savings or operational improvements or efficiencies; or we may otherwise be adversely affected by acquisition-related charges.
 The intellectual property of an acquired business may be an important component of the value that we agree to pay for it.
 However, such acquisitions are subject to the risks that the acquired business may not own the intellectual property that we believe we are acquiring, that the intellectual property is dependent on licenses from third parties, that the acquired business infringes on the intellectual property rights of others, that the technology does not have the acceptance in the marketplace that we anticipated or that the technology requires significant investment to remain competitive.
-Similarly, such transactions present risks to our ability to retain the acquired talent, which may be essential to achieve our objectives in the acquisition.
-The integration of an business' information acquired technology infrastructure into ours has in the past and may in the future also expose us to additional security and resiliency risks.
+Similarly, such transactions present risks to our ability to retain the acquired clients and talent, which may be essential to achieve our financial and other objectives in the acquisition.
+The integration of an acquired business' information technology infrastructure into ours has in the past and may in the future also expose us to additional cybersecurity and resiliency risks.
 Further, past acquisitions have resulted in the recognition of goodwill and other significant intangible assets in our consolidated statement of condition.
 For example, we recorded goodwill and intangible assets of approximately \$2.46 billion associated with our acquisition of CRD in 2018.
 These assets are not eligible for inclusion in regulatory capital under applicable requirements.
 In addition, we may be required to record impairment in our consolidated statement of income in future periods if we determine that the value of these assets has declined.
+Divestitures additionally present risks of client dissatisfaction or loss, loss or restricted access to intellectual property and key talent, challenges presented by the post-divestiture operating model, contractual arrangements or responsibility for contingent or other liabilities of the divested business or reduced opportunities due to the effects of noncompetition or other restrictive covenants.